rehierl/node-tree-outliner/1-0-mathematics/readme.md

-This folder contains an overview of fundamental mathematical concepts and
+This content contains an overview of fundamental mathematical concepts and
 definitions: values, sets, sequences, etc.

 Note that the focus of these note-like listings is to allow to understand the